YaseenAlk/mechanical_turk/README.md

 # Qualification `Qualification.java`

 Qualification extends TurkApplet.
-This is so that the Qualification class can implement `setUrl()` `init()` `getBoxCoords` `getQueries`  This essentially allows Qualification to run as the turkApplet with just an additional test.
+This is so that the Qualification class can implement `setUrl()` , `init()` , `getBoxCoords` , `getQueries`  This essentially allows Qualification to run as the turkApplet with just an additional test.

 Qualification is based on a scoring system out of 26.
 Currently 16 out of 26 points, or 60%, is required to qualify.
 1 point is awarded for a correct bounding box, and 1 point for a correct "key word" from their query.
 The score can be modified using the `qualScore` variable.

 All user bounding boxes and queries are called from `qualCoord()` using `getBoxCoords()` and `getQueries()`

 All of these ground truth values and key words are stored within `qualCoord()`, and need to be manually modified if the image is changed.
 Images can be changed within `init()` and this is currently done through only a web address.
-Two coordinates need to be entered and need to be diagonal from each other for each object.
-The query words can be any desired word or number.
-It is recomended that they have a "descriptor", the name of the object , and the location of the object relative to others.
-This is done by calling `checkCoords(int x1, y1, int x2, int y2, Pair currentC)` and `checkForPossibilities(String query, String[] possibilities)`
+Comparing the correct values with the user ones are done by calling `checkCoords(int x1, y1, int x2, int y2, Pair currentC)` and `checkForPossibilities(String query, String[] possibilities)`.
+These methods parameters also serve as the storage for the ground truth coordinates and correct queries.

-Both of these methods are called to check the bounding boxes and queries respectivley.
 The parameters `int x1` , `int y1` , `int x2` , `int y2` are the ground truth coordinates, found diagonaly on the ground truth bounding box. `Pair currentC` is the user's Pair that will be compared with the ground truth coordinates.
 For `checkForPossibilities(String query, String[] possibilities)` , `String query` is the user query for one object, and `String[] possibilities` is the possibilites for an object that it will be checked against.
-Both of these methods return a score that is added to the `qualScore`.
+It is recomended that they have a "descriptor", the name of the object , and the location of the object relative to others.
+Both of these checking methods return a score that is added to the `qualScore`.
 This explains `qualScore += checkingMethod...`
 ```java
 //Monitor